Calltrunk

 Calltrunk is a self-service call management and call-recording solution built on the OP3Nvoice platform for consumers and corporates.
 Calltrunk has the ability to record and store conversations made via any phone, fixed line, mobile or VOIP (Voice over Internet) phone.

-"Calltrunk" is headquartered in London, England, with offices in Dallas, Texas, USA and Montreal, Canada.
+"Calltrunk" is headquartered in London, England, with offices in Dallas, Texas, US, and Montreal, Canada.
 The team consists of Paul Murphy (Founder & CEO), Angela Clarke (Founder & VP Product).

 The company was started because the Calltrunk founders personally needed a cloud-based call recording service.
 With backgrounds in telephony and software, they built a company, Calltrunk, to fill the need.
 Richard Newton, Calltrunk's marketing director, says: "Companies record us, so why shouldn't we record them?
 If there's a dispute, they hold all the cards.
 We wanted to put power back into the hands of the consumer".

 Calltrunk has global investment banks among its clients and recently secured nearly £2 Million in investment funding to outsource the ARGOsearch programme to large corporates.